 How Authors Can Help Book Designers

-January 29, 2010 by admin
+January 29, 2010

 There’s quite a bit of misinformation floating around about book designers and the book design process.
 Some folks think designers are creative psychics who somehow just know what to do, without any help from the client.
 Nothing is further from the truth.
 There are thousands of ways to design a book cover.
 A competent book cover designer will start by gathering information that will help him/her design your cover in an appropriate way.
 Here’s how you, the author or publisher, can help before design begins: